urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Define a behavioral contract that tells methods and properties that any class implementing from it must have Interface methods are by default public and abstract, but can also contain a default implementation,
     defined with the keyword "default"
+  May contain static and private methods only if the method body is also defined.
+    This methods cannot be overriden
+  May contain static members, that are implicitly public and final Cannot contain instance members
-  Classes are able to implement many interfaces, but may just inherit from one clas Interfaces cannot be declared "final"
+  Static and instance initiliazer blocks and constructors are not allowed in interfaces Classes are able to implement many interfaces, but may inherit only from one class Interfaces cannot be declared "final"
+  Interfaces cannot have methods that clash with Object class methods,
+    for example "int toString()", "String hashCode()",
+    but they can overload them, as in "String toString(int value)"

 instanceOf
   The instanceOf operator allows you to tell if an object is an instance, subclass, or implements the given class